JakimLi/pandaria/doc/usage.md

 ### Form
 @since 0.3.2

-You can submit a form with an attachment
+You can submit form with attachments
 ```gherkin
   Scenario: upload file with form data
     * form: /form